NixOS/rfcs/rfcs/0145-doc-strings.md

 While this allows the most freedom, it is usually considered the best option, not creating any restrictions.

-However, [RFC72](https://github.com/NixOS/rfcs/blob/master/rfcs/0072-commonmark-docs.md) defines commonMark as the official documentation format.
+- [RFC72](https://github.com/NixOS/rfcs/blob/master/rfcs/0072-commonmark-docs.md) defines commonMark as the official documentation format.
 This is why we decided to follow this convention.
+Writing plain text is still possible.

 ## Consequences of not implementing this

 - By not implementing this feature, Nix gains no ability for tool-generated documentation.
-- Documentation will be defined by nixdoc, not by the nix community.
-- Many existing comments written for documentation will remain imperceptible.
+- Many existing comments written for documentation will remain imperceptible for automated tooling.

 # Unresolved questions
 [unresolved]: #unresolved-questions